 #7 Know your COPD “Zone”

 If you have COPD, it’s super important to twice daily stop and access what zone you’re in.
-We’ve identified them in colors and you can find a printout here.
+We’ve identified them in colors in a personal COPD Action Plan.

 - Green Zone